lorig135/docsstyleguide/MinimalWritingStyle.md

 authrate -p 1389 -D 'uid=user.{},ou=people,dc=example,dc=com' \
 -w password -f -c 10 -g 'rand(0,2000)'

-# Interim Steps
+# Moving Toward a Minimal Writing Style
 Here are some steps you can take to move your writing toward a minimalist style.

-# General Minimal Writing Guidelines
+In headings:
+Use

-Use active voice wherever possible.
+In sentences: Use active voice wherever possible.
 Active voice drives succinct writing and is easier to translate.
 Examples:
 - Passive voice: The startup.sh script enables you to specify the following elements of a running instance.
 - Active voice: The startup.sh script lets you specify the following elements of a running instance.
 - Note that sometimes passive voice is unavoidable.

+Use ger

+Notice that we do not use infinitives in headings.
+The reason for this is the language of search queries.
+When users use search engines within ForgeRock or outside of it, their search terms are often worded as questions; such as, "How do I upgrade from AM 6.0 to 6.5?" or verb statements, such as, "Upgrade AM", or "Upgrading AM".
+We hope that using this language will also improve our findability.
+Also note that titles and the paragraphs of each topic type can include a tooltip, a collapse, or a link for users who want more

 Use fewer words, as they reduce cognitive load and the wall of text:
 - Ex.: After installation steps are complete, it is recommended that the installer ZIP and the created installation folders and files be removed from the server.
 - Rewrite: After installation is finished, remove the installer ZIP and the installation files from the server.